jerryli65/HPL-CompSciExploration/4. algorithms/activities.md

+## What makes an algorithm?

+An algorithm can be split into two parts:

+Part 1: The Problem Statement

+Part 2: The Characteristics: Input, Instructions, Output.

-## Algorithm 1: Walking Tutorial
+## Algorithm 1: Clapping Tutorial
-Your task is to create a tutorial on how to walk from one side of the room to the other.
+Your task is to create a tutorial on how to clap.

 The group will take turns following each tutorial.
 Good luck!

-## What makes an algorithm?
-Three things: Input, Instructions, Output.
+## Algorithm Anatomy

-What are the inputs, instructions, and outputs for the following algorithms?
+What is the anatomy for the following algorithms?

 1. Chocolate Chip Cookie (<1:00): https://www.youtube.com/shorts/fYPqQVV9L-k

 2. Google's Search Engine (3:14): https://www.youtube.com/watch?v=mFGUeVdSQJw

+## Examples of Highly Researched Computer Science Algorithms That You Accidentally Do In Real Life

+What is an Algorithm (4:35) : https://www.youtube.com/watch?v=e_WfC8HwVB8